UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_004_multiple_submission_possible_for_student_test_description.md

 75. Click on "Submit" button.
 76. Verify the 2 submissions are visible to the user.
 77. Clear the app storage
-78. Login as a teacher.
+78. Login to the app using the teacher username and password.
 79. Click on "Courses" tab.
 80. Click on the course name.
 81. Click on the assignment.